Autistic People Often Don’t Realize We’ve Deeply Hurt a Neurotypical Person’s Feelings (The Library Story)

 I was in tears because I appreciate the library workers and the library itself.
 It is a special place to me.
 That I had offended her unknowingly and unintentionally blew my mind.
 I wouldn’t act that way to her while I was alone and she said that I did it while my children were with me!
 I was sure that she had the wrong person.

-She said she forgave me, but it just makes me wonder about anyone else that heard her story (it is a small library) and anyone else that I talk to in passing.
+She said she forgave me, but it just makes me wonder about anyone else who heard her story (it is a small library) and anyone else that I talk to in passing.

-I relate wholeheartedly with everything written here.
+I relate wholeheartedly to everything written here.
 The thoughts of “How can I possibly wound someone this deeply when I feel calm, happy, and safe” are so incredibly familiar to me.

 In fact, it’s usually when I feel most calm, happy, and safe with someone or in a situation that I will be more likely to hurt someone’s feelings not because I’m into hurting people, but because I stop masking, my natural autistic traits come to the surface, and, BOOM, I’ve offended someone.